 - Using AI (artificial intelligence) and automation to perform repetitive work

-Law firms are using legal tech, legal support services, and legal process outsourcing to become more efficient.
+Law firms are using legal tech, legal support services, and legal process outsourcing to increase efficiencies.

-When you make an assertion, attorneys need you to prove it’s true.
-They appreciate hard evidence.
-As a rule, attorneys are critical thinkers.
-They’re trained to evaluate situations from every angle and to seek to understand the strengths and weaknesses in every situation.
-Many are skilled debaters trained in logic.
+When you make an assertion, attorneys need you to back it up.
+They want hard evidence.
+Critical thinkers trained to evaluate situations from every angle, they seek to understand the strengths and weaknesses in every proposition.

 You’re not going to sway them with blatantly emotional marketing tactics.
 (Not that they aren’t swayed by emotion.
 They key word here was “blatant.”)